Turkish voters choose between Erdogan and Kilicdaroglu in presidential run-off - ExBulletin

 I believe our homeland is at the top, in very good condition, the 57-year-old trader said.
 Our country’s trajectory is very good and it will continue to be good.

 If he wins, Erdogan, 69, could stay in power until 2028.
-After three terms as prime minister and two as president, the devout Muslim who leads the conservative and religious Justice and Development Party , or AKP, is already Turkey’s longest-serving leader. .
+After three terms as prime minister and two as president, Erdogan is already Turkey’s longest-serving leader.
+A devout Muslim, he leads the conservative and religious Justice and Development Party, or AKP.

 The first half of Erdogan’s term included reforms that allowed the country to begin talks to join the European Union and economic growth that lifted many people out of poverty.
 But he then moved to suppress freedoms and the media and concentrated more power in his hands, especially after a failed coup attempt which Turkey says was orchestrated by US Islamist cleric Fethullah Gulen.
 The cleric denies any involvement.